SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 - **`username (optional)`**.
 If authentication is required, the user can with clusterMonitor permissions can be provided here.
 - **`password (optional)`**.
 If authentication is required, the password can be provided here.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
-Click on the **Download YAML File** button to get the yaml file.
+Click on the **Download YAML File** button to get the YAML file.

-Click on the **Download YAML File** button to get the yaml file.
+Click on the **Download YAML File** button to get the YAML file.

 For Linux platform, click **Download Environment Variables File** to get the file with the password which is supposed to be set as environment variable.